Hyundai Ioniq Hybrid review

 The Hyundai Ioniq was something of a trailblazer when it arrived, as it was the first model offered with a hybrid, plug-in hybrid and electric powertrain.
 Alternative fuel hatchbacks like the Volkswagen Golf GTE and ID.3 are becoming more common but, even now, most rivals don't offer all three in one package.

-The Ioniq Hybrid is the most popular version and it's a neatly styled, if slightly bland, five-seat hatchback that is similar in design to the Toyota Prius.
+The Ioniq Hybrid is the most popular version and it's a neatly styled, if slightly bland, five-seat hatchback that is similar in design to the now-discontinued Toyota Prius.
 The Prius and Toyota Corolla are both close rivals for the Ioniq, along with the Kia Niro.
 Unlike the electric version of the Ioniq, the Hybrid still features a large grille opening, along with a curved roofline that reduces drag and boosts fuel efficiency.

 A facelift in 2019 tweaked the design to keep it up to date, with new LED lighting and alloy wheels.
 It also introduced technology like 'one-pedal driving' to make city motoring more relaxing and put more energy back into the battery.